 If you haven’t heard of Microbetting, you soon will.
 Move over Same Game Parlay and Pointsbetting, there’s a new buzzword technology sportsbooks will soon be leveraging in the US.
-Microbetting is the term given to prop wagers that originate and resolve in-game and aren’t tied to the overall result of the contest.
+Microbetting is a type of sports betting where you can place wagers on highly specific events within a game or match, rather than on the overall outcome.
+This includes bets on individual actions, such as a particular player scoring next, or the outcome of a specific play or moment in the game.
 In other words, microbetting is a wager on a small slice of the game.
 A player at-bat in baseball or the result of the next possession in football.
 How micro does microbetting get?
 You may soon be able to wager on whether the next pitch will be a ball or a strike.
 Will Joel Embiid make or miss this free throw?
 Will Ryan Succop make this FG attempt?

 A Brief History of Microbetting